Dhaboav/dhaboav.github.io/README.md

 <h3 align="center">My first portofolio web</h3>

   <p align="center">
-    This repository is for my first portofolio website using only HTML and CSS.
+    This repository is for my first portofolio website using only HTML, CSS and JavaScript.
 Responsive for mobile and laptop
 </div>

 ### File Structure